 1590s, "having an angle or angles, pointy," from Latin angularis "having corners or angles," from angulus "angle, corner" (see angle (n.)).
-Earlier in an astrological sense, "occupying a cardinal point of the zodiac" (late 14c.).
+It is attested earlier in an astrological sense, "occupying a cardinal point of the zodiac" (late 14c.).
 Angulous "having many corners" is from mid-15c.
 Angular as "measured by an angle" is from 1670s, hence angular motion "motion of a body which moves around a fixed point."